microsoft/Project-Yellowstone-Documentation/business-central/sales/period-over-period-growth.md

-# Period-Over-Period Growth
+# Period-Over-Period Growth (Power BI Report)

-The _Period-Over-Period Growth_ report gives a clear picture of your organization's sales activities.
-It highlights important metrics like outstanding amounts, shipped not invoiced amounts and invoiced Sales.
-These then sum up to show the organization's total Sales Amount.
-By breaking down Sales quantities by location and item category, and providing customer information, this report helps with financial analysis, customer management, and ensuring targets are being met.
+The _Period-Over-Period Growth_ report gives a clear picture of your organization's sales activities per period.
+This breaks up the Sales Amount metric by different date period and compares then against that same date but a year earlier.
+This highlights important sales performance metrics and how organizations are comparing across that other period.

-This report is meant for finance and sales teams to track spending, manage budgets, and evaluate vendor performance.
+This report is meant to be used by leaderships and sales team to identify sales performance as opposed to the same period of time last year.

 //PERIOD-OVER-PERIOD GROWTH IMAGE